Gardamuse/mispell/README.md

 All dictionaries should use lowercase letters only.
 Capitalization is always preserved from the text being bimbofied.

+The file `res/20k-common-words.txt` is from https://github.com/first20hours/google-10000-english and contains the 20k most common english words in order of how common they are.

 ## Natural Language Processing
 Natural language processing is done using the [Compromise](https://github.com/spencermountain/compromise) library.
 See it's [api documentation](https://observablehq.com/@spencermountain/compromise-api) and [match syntax](https://github.com/spencermountain/compromise/wiki/Match-syntax).